 Her advice to others who want to consider a future as a high-ticket closer: if you have a tough time closing, it doesn’t mean closing isn’t for you.
 You just have to have a strong vision and conviction.

 There will be days when a prospective client doesn’t show or you don’t close a deal.
 What you need is a cheer squad, an accountability group that will pick you up when you hit roadblocks.

 Emma is an example of how a career in sales can get you to a role in leadership.
 She’s closing high-ticket deals and leading a sales team of her own in less than a year.

 Women can be very successful in high ticket sales.
 In general, statistics show that they have higher close rates – about 11 percent higher – than their male counterparts in sales occupations.

 But although they have proven success rates in sales, women still make up a minority of the sales force.
 Part of the reason could be misinformation about what a sales job is, or what it takes to be successful in sales.

 Women who choose a career in high ticket sales are likely to be successful because of the need to build rapport with a prospect to close high ticket deals.
 Also, the flexibility of the profession appeals to those who want to work from home or have control over their work schedule.
 Women can also be successful as leaders of sales teams, or eventually becoming CEOs of companies.

 Are you a woman or is there a woman you care about who can excel as a closer?
-To learn more about how to close deals, click here.
+To learn more about how to close deals, register for a free training here.